 Konichiwa and greetings!
 Here we have a lovely Japanese dish to tickle your taste buds; the ingredients are subtle and revitalising, perfect for a light spring lunch, also great chilled as a noodle salad.

-We have paid a visit to our brilliant little Oriental supermarket in Bangor recently and stocked up on the staples for tasty Japanese and Chinese fare.
+We have paid a visit to our brilliant little Asian supermarket in Bangor recently and stocked up on the staples for tasty Japanese and Chinese fare.
 Noodles are of course a mainstay here, but the dried kelp is something not so easy to find, but well worth getting hold of.

 Dried kelp adds a strong vegetal flavour to soups and stocks and, along with the mirin, really makes this salad tick and fizz with flavour.
 The jerusalem artichokes add nice crunch and sweetness and are plentiful in our area of Wales at the moment.
 Think of them as a water chestnut substitute of Welsh origin.